 Along with our trail riding program, we’ll have instruction on the basics of horse care: grooming, picking hooves, recognizing and treating small wounds, and more.
 A large part of enjoying horses is understanding them.
 We’ll take you into the mind of a horse so that you are aware of what your horse is thinking.
 Also enjoy some demonstrations on training a horse at different levels—yearlings, 2-year-olds, trail horses, and show horses.

 Along with saddle horses (those that are ridden) we’ll introduce you to our draft horse team, Waylon and Goliath.
 We’ll show you the basics of harnessing and hitching up a team of horses.
 If you’re lucky, we may even show you how to drive them (from the ground)!

 What would a little education be without some fun?
 Of course we’ll have a great time out on the trails, doing cattle work, on our mountain ride, at our campout and during the gymkhana.

 Adult Only Week

 Although the majority of our summer is dedicated to families with kids, a week that has been growing in popularity over the past couple of years is back again!
 The Adult-Only week is for couples, singles, men, and women.
 You’ll enjoy horseback riding, hiking, fishing, and other activities at the Vee Bar as well as evening entertainment and meals.
-Last year, this was the first week to completely fill up so call early for your reservations!
+This week sold out in 2013 and 2014!